 £'000s

 Fixed Assets

-Council Dwellings 4,294
+Council Dwellings 3,492

-Other HRA Assets 2,855
+Other HRA Assets 1,537

-General Fund assets 6,027
+General Fund assets 10,379

-Expenditure not resulting in assets 2,157
+Expenditure not resulting in assets 2,341

-Total Capital Expenditure 15,333
+Total Capital Expenditure 17,749

-Expenditure in respect of acquiring new assets totalled £3.159m (see following paragraph 'Material Acquisitions/New Assets' for further detail), the remaining expenditure related to the improvement of existing assets.
+Expenditure in respect of acquiring new assets totalled £0.804m (see following paragraph 'Material Acquisitions/New Assets' for further detail), the remaining expenditure related to the improvement of existing assets.

-Due to the decline in capital receipts, the Council has had to scale back its capital projects to match its funding envelope.
-The capital programme is now very much driven by those capital schemes that have a health and safety implication, are a corporate priority or deliver a revenue saving to the Authority.
-The major new projects planned over the coming year include:
+As a result of resource constraints, the Council has had to scale back its capital projects to match its funding envelope.
+The capital programme is now driven by those capital schemes that have a health and safety implication or deliver revenue savings to the Authority.
+The major new project planned over the coming year is replacement of a berth at Ramsgate Port at a budget of £1m, to be funded from prudential borrowing.